josephhchen/M-O-O-N/README.md

 Joseph Chen:
 I am currently a sophomore at the University at Buffalo studying Computer Science!
-Created this website to further enhance my skills in React, CSS, and Node.
+Created this company with Doniyor to further enhance my skills in React, CSS, and Node.